-All of our stone/quartz Slab fabrication is done in house right here in Vancouver WA.
-The same person who comes out to template your house is the same person who fabricates it, with the help of other employees of course.
-Then our crew installs it for you.
-This ensures the ultimate quality for you as a homeowner.
+All of our stone/quartz Slab fabrication is done in house right here in Vancouver, WA.
+The same person who comes out to template your home is the same person who fabricates it, with the help of other employees, of course.
+Then our crew installs it for you; this ensures the ultimate quality for you as a homeowner.

 Do you fabricate countertops?

-Yes we do fabricate Quartz.
-We have a showroom full of samples for your selecting process.
-Quartz is rapidly moving up in popularity for kitchen.
+Yes, we do fabricate quartz.
+We have a showroom full of samples for your selection process.
+Quartz is rapidly moving up in popularity for kitchens.
 We have done our best to represent most quartz selections in our showroom.
-You’re welcome to come look around our showroom.
+You’re welcome to come and look around our showroom.

-Quartz does not very per slab.
-It’s man-made and consistent in color.
-The selection process is done in our showroom, or your house.
+Quartz does not vary per slab as it is man-made and consistent in color.
+The selection process is done in our showroom or your house.
 Several of our clients love the urban vibe of quartz.
-You can really play up the backsplash, if you have a subtle colored natural stone quartz on your countertops in Vancouver WA.
+You can play up the backsplash with subtle-colored natural stone quartz on your countertops in Vancouver, WA.

 What are our options for backsplashes, if we choose a natural stone countertop slab?

 We have a Vancouver WA showroom FULL of eye candy.
-You are welcome to come browse around and view backsplash options.
+You are welcome to come and browse around and view backsplash options.
 We offer design assistance.
 We enjoy helping people make their design vision become a reality.
-We also offer evening appt’s for your convenience.
+We also offer evening appointments for your convenience.

 How long will my kitchen be torn apart?

-A slab backsplash (4″-6″ is common), will be done the same day we install the kitchen countertops.
+A slab backsplash (4″-6″ is standard) will be done the same day we install the kitchen countertops.

 Is your showroom open for Do It Yourself clients?

 Yes.
-We ENCOURAGE DIY project lovers in Vancouver WA!
-You are more than welcome to purchase tile from us at our Vancouver WA showroom and install it yourself.
-We can help you find exactly what it is your looking for.
+We ENCOURAGE DIY project lovers in Vancouver, WA!
+You are more than welcome to purchase the tile from us at our Vancouver WA showroom and install it yourself.
+We can help you find exactly what it is you’re looking for.